WeblateOrg/weblate/docs/admin/backup.rst

 Dumped data for backups
 +++++++++++++++++++++++

+.. versionchanged:: 4.7

+   The environment dump was added as :file:`environment.yml` to help in restoring in the Docker environments.

 Stored in :setting:`DATA_DIR` ``/backups``.

 Weblate dumps various data here, and you can include these files for more complete